 New multi-family residential densities must be a minimum of twenty-four (24) dwelling units per acre with a maximum of sixty (60) dwelling units per acre.
-This required density range offers flexibility to respond to changing market conditions and encourages a mix of housing types, unit size, and-dive encourages a mix of housing types, unit size, and- diverse household composition.
+This required density range offers flexibility to respond to changing market conditions and encourages a mix of housing types, unit size, and diverse household composition.